docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A Bounds object describing the boundaries of the element, in screen coordinates for Window elements, and parent-relative coordinates for child elements (compare windowBounds).
-For windows, the bounds refer only to the window’s content region.
+For windows, the bounds refer only to the window's content region.
-Setting an element’s size or location changes its bounds property, and vice-versa.
+Setting an element's size or location changes its bounds property, and vice-versa.

 characters